nasa/cumulus-orca/website/docs/developer/development-guide/code/integration-tests.md

      :::
   1. Call the OrcaCopyToGlacierWorkflow to ingest the granules to Orca.
      :::tip
-     Make sure to cover ExcludeFileTypes being set, being unset, and excluding files.
+     Make sure to cover ExcludeFileTypes being set, being unset, and excluding/allowing proper files in either case.
 May require additional tests.
      :::
      :::tip
      Future work will allow us to target multiple buckets with ingest.
      :::
+  1. Check the StepFunction status until status is completed.
-  1. Retry calls to the [Catalog API](../../../developer/api/api-gateway.md/#catalog-reporting-api) and check the StepFunction status until entries are found.
+  1. Call the [Catalog API](../../../developer/api/api-gateway.md/#catalog-reporting-api) to make sure entries are found.
   1. Verify that the files are present in the proper Orca bucket.
 - [Security](#security-paths):
   1. Follow the Happy test up to calling the workflow.